jasondchambers/www-jasonsblog/content/posts/devenv/index.md

 In this article, I will share the process and the tools I used to achieve this outcome.

-**Spoiler alert**: I am using [coder.com](https://coder.com) self hosted on my own server in my home lab.
+**Spoiler alert**: I am using [Coder](https://coder.com) self hosted on my own server in my home lab.
 I am using [Twingate](https://www.twingate.com) to provide secure access back to home lab for when I travel.
 I'm using [blink.sh](https://blink.sh) on the iPad as my terminal emulator + SSH client.

 ### Stage 1 - Crafting The Development Environment

 This is the slowest stage.
 The best tools are the ones you are most productive with.
 If you have been stuck using the same tools for the past few years, you may be missing out.
 There are some incredible tools available whether you prefer an off-the-shelf IDE such as VS Code or IntelliJ, or prefer something like Emacs, Neovim or Zed.

-When I was working at Cisco as a Director of Engineering, I didn't really have an abundance of time to craft my own decent development environment and found VS Code (with VIM motions of course) fit perfectly my casual needs.
+When I was working at Cisco as a Director of Engineering, I didn't really have the time to craft my own decent development environment and found VS Code (with VIM motions of course) fit perfectly my casual needs.
 However, while being on sabbatical I've had the luxury of time to invest in crafting my own personalized development environment that fits me like a glove.

 These video courses from typecraft provided me with the motivation to get started: [Neovim for Newbs](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn) and [Tmux for Newbs](https://www.youtube.com/playlist?list=PLsz00TDipIfdrJDjpULKY7mQlIFi4HjdR).
 In addition, I also found inspiration from [this](https://www.youtube.com/watch?v=uOnL4fEnldA&t=765s) video by Josean Martinez.

 Once you have crafted what works for you, take note of what you installed and how you installed them.
-You will need this information to build a template using coder.com.
+You will need this information to build a template using [Coder](https://coder.com).
 If you are working as part of a team, it is important to enable each developer to have control over there personalized development environment.
 Find out what is common across the entire team in terms of tools, and automate that in such a way that you leave the door open for them to individually customize to their unique needs.
 80% automation is better than 0% automation.
 However, for my team of one of just me, myself and I, a template that fully automates 100% of the development environment is what I need.

-Now might be a good time for you to learn more about coder.com.
+Now might be a good time for you to learn more about [Coder](https://coder.com).
 The best way I think is to watch [@typecraft_dev's](https://x.com/typecraft_dev) wonderful [YouTube video](https://www.youtube.com/watch?v=F9sQPpVVLeQ&t=578s).

 ```docker {linenos=table,linenostart=1}
 FROM ubuntu